ariera/ariera.github.io/_posts/2017-09-20-dev-toolbar-a-web-developers-best-friend.markdown

 ---
 layout: post
-title:  "How to add a dev toolbar to a Django project"
+title:  "dev-toolbar a web developer's best friend!"
 date:   2017-09-20 18:05:28 +0200
+tags: django, python, webdev
 ---

-The **dev toolbar** is a simple concept we came up with many years ago.
-The idea is to provide developers with a toolbelt full of tricks hidden in the frontend.
+The **dev-toolbar** is a simple concept we came up with many years ago.
+The idea is to provide developers with a toolbelt full of tricks (shortcuts, toggles, login-as...) hidden in the frontend.
 It is such an integral part of my workflow that it is usually the first thing I set up in any project.

-In this entry we will see how I set it up in a Django web application.
-We will focus on the feature that everybody loves: the ability to login as any user in the database (great time saver). **We call it impersonate**, and this is how it looks like:
+In this entry we will see how to set it up in a Django web application.
+We will focus on **the feature that everybody loves**: the ability to login as any user in the database (great time saver).
+We call it **impersonate** , and this is how it looks like:

 ![developer toolbar]({{ site.url }}/assets/dev-toolbar.png)

+A simple select with all the users in your database.
+Click on one and you'll be logged in as him/her.

+Let's get on with it!

 ### 1. Create a dev app
 We will start by creating a new app that we will call `dev`.
 It will hold all of our impersonation logic, but is also a useful place to have to keep a style guide for developers, or some handy snippets to share accross the team, or maybe just to house a temporary experiment.